TheoreticalEcologyUCV/EcologicalNetworksDynamics/README.md

 # EcologicalNetworksDynamics

-EcologicalNetworksDynamics is a set of programs developed in R to simulate the dynamics of ecological networks, which in turn respond to the intrinsic population, community, metapopulation and/or metacommunity dynamics.
+EcologicalNetworksDynamics is a set of programs developed in R to simulate the dynamics of ecological networks, which respond to their intrinsic population, community, metapopulation and/or metacommunity dynamics.

 The population dynamics are based on Generalized Lotka-Volterra Equations; the population interactions include the possibility of conditional outcomes; the spatial component assumes migrations between populations and/or between communities.
 The networks can be generated randomly, or based on actual data or natural (environmental, social, etc.) input.
-The program includes the possibility to generate networks with topologies that represent different types of ecosystems and agro-ecosystems; theoretical transitions between them can be simulated by modifying some network's central features.
+The program includes the possibility to generate networks with topologies that represent different types of ecosystems and agro-ecosystems; theoretical transitions between them can be simulated by modifying some network topological features.

 The development of this program started in 2015; more components and options have been added as more theoretical explorations have been confronted.